 The best way to know your unique Dosha combination is to see an Ayurvedic practitioner.
 If you cannot find one and you would like to have a general idea, you could take a few Ayurvedic tests found in:

 I suggest searching and taking different sources for dosha quizzes and average the results out.
 Keep in mind the results may not be 100% accurate.

 How can you restore your inner balance and improve your health?

-The answer lies on your original constitution determined at the time of conception (Pakriti) and knowing your tendencies to imbalance (Vikriti).
+The answer lies in your original constitution determined at the time of conception (Pakriti) and knowing your tendencies to imbalance (Vikriti).
 The more balanced your doshas the healthier you are physically, emotionally, mentally.

 You can contact your local Ayurveda practitioner or search for Yoga teachers that have some type of training in Ayurveda.
 This is a great way to help you combine these two amazing practices for optimal results.

-You can always schedule a Complementary 30-Minute Wellness Consultation with me.
+You can always schedule a Complimentary 30-Minute Wellness Consultation with me.
 I love helping people make wellness simple!

 During our call, you will learn easy and simple practices that can be included in your daily life to improve your health and overall wellness.